Navigation

 • FT3 – free T3 (the active part of triiodothyronine)

-If the results of the blood tests show you have an overactive thyroid, your GP will refer you to see a specialist.
-This will be an endocrinologist, a doctor who specialises in treating hormone problems such as thyroid conditions.
+If the results of the blood tests show you have an overactive thyroid, the GP will refer you to see a specialist.
+This will be an endocrinologist, a doctor who specialises in treating hormone problems, such as thyroid conditions.

 Treatment of overactive thyroid

-Treatment for overactive thyroid depends on what has caused it and how severe your symptoms are.
-Any treatment you have aims to lower your thyroid hormones levels, ease your symptoms and prevent complications.
+Treatment of an overactive thyroid depends on what has caused it and how severe your symptoms are.
+Any overactive thyroid treatment you have will aim to lower your thyroid hormones levels, ease your symptoms and prevent complications.

-There are three main treatments for an overactive thyroid:
+The three main treatments for an overactive thyroid are:

 • medicines